Jayesh-Vadnere/Instagram_User_Analytics/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Most used comment
-Task: Determine the most used comment text.
+Task: Determine the most commonly used comment.

 ```sql
 SELECT c.comment_text, COUNT(*) AS usage_count FROM comments c GROUP BY c.comment_text ORDER BY usage_count DESC LIMIT 1;